DNDR21/LYRICS-FINDER/README.md

 This program to find music lyrics uses /sdcard/Download/

-This program was written in Python / Kivy language GUI
+This program was written in Python GUI / Kivy language

 *soon the application will be with you*

+New Version

+#display of downloaded items is set#